Carolyn Bertozzi, PhD, Peter Kim, PhD, Taia Wang, MD, PhD

 Steinberg, the Bernard and Ronni Lacroute-William Randoph Hearst Professor in Neurosurgery and Neurosciences, received the 2020 Ralph G. Dacey, Jr. Medal for Outstanding Cerebrovascular Research from the American Association of Neurological Surgeons and the Congress of Neurological Surgeons.
 The award, which includes a $1,000 cash prize, recognizes neurological surgeons who have made many contributions to understanding and treating cerebrovascular disease.

-Williams and Urban, both assistant professors of psychiatry and behavioral sciences, received a One Mind Bipolar Research Award.
+Urban and Williams, both assistant professors of psychiatry and behavioral sciences, received a One Mind Bipolar Research Award.
 The $20,000 grant is to advance understanding and treatment of bipolar disorder.